AdobeDocs/experience-platform.en/help/query-service/clients/github-copilot.md

 >[!TIP]
 >
->If you would like to disable Copilot for a specific file or language, select the icon in the status bar and disable it.
+>If you would like to disable [!DNL Copilot] for a specific file or language, select the icon in the status bar and disable it.

 ### Accept full or partial Ghost Text suggestions {#accept-suggestions}